 Saturday's winning numbers — 16-19-32-34-57 and Powerball number of 13 — did gain some people a little wealth: 25 tickets won $1 million by matching five numbers, and three other tickets won $2 million because they paid extra to multiply smaller prizes.

 Darryl Collins, of Phoenix, and his husband each won $24 from the 70 Powerball tickets they bought.
 They plan to use that money toward buying more tickets for the new, higher jackpot.
 Collins said it was a shock that nobody won.

 "It was like only 500 people who missed it by one number," Collins said.
 "It shows you how hard it is to win."

-A real estate agent, Collins said he and his husband would definitely share the wealth.
+The 55-year-old real estate agent said he and his husband would definitely share the wealth.

 "I would give a lot of it to family and friends," Collins said.
 "Who needs that much money?"

 Michael Montecelo, a security guard in San Francisco's financial district, said he spent $20 on Powerball tickets and hasn't yet checked if he won anything.
 He said he will buy another $20 worth of tickets even if thinking about winning more than a billion dollars scares him a bit.

 "I think I would go into a state of anxiety, but it would be a good anxiety," he said, smiling.